alicebob/sqlittle/README.md

-Pure Go low-level SQLite3 file reader
+Pure Go SQLite3 file reader

 # what

-This is (for now) a set of low level routines to read SQLite files.
-Both tables and indices can be read, but there is no support for SQL.
+SQLittle can read SQLite3 tables and indexes.
+It can iterate over tables, and can efficiently search using indexes.
+SQLittle will deal with all SQLite storage quirks, but otherwise it doesn't try to be smart; if you want to use an index you have to give the name of the index.

+There is no support for SQL, and if you want to do the most efficient joins possible you'll have to use the low level code.

 Based on https://sqlite.org/fileformat2.html and some SQLite source code reading.